CartoDB/carto-vl/docs/guides/0x-Data-driven visualizations.md

 ```

-Categorical properties can be used like before too:
+Categorical properties can be used like before too, although normally, it doesn't make sense to set the width by a categorical property:
 ```
-width: ramp(buckets($cat, 'Salud'), prism)
+width: ramp(buckets($cat, 'categoryA', 'categoryB'), [1, 50])
 ```

 #### Size perception